aamirafridi/jQuery.Marquee/README.md

 jQuery-Marquee
 ==============

-A **2.2kb** jQuery plugin to scroll the text like the old traditional marquee
+A **2.2kb** minified jQuery plugin to scroll the text like the old traditional marquee

 Update (27 Nov 2013):